Bumblebee202111/doubean-public/README.md

 * Provides simple type-based Subjects (书影~~音~~) experience including support of user actions (WIP 🚧)
 * Groups
   * Favorite tabs/groups locally
+  * Customizable topic notifications
 * Ad-free, lite \(~4MB\)
-* <span id="reuse-login-session"> While phone login is blocked by complicated and tight authentication, rooted users can reuse login session of Douban app </span>
+* Rooted users can reuse the **existing** login session of Douban app
+  * Note: Phone login is not available

 * Partially support URL deep links
 * Partial offline caching support in Groups
 * Very basic Statuses tab (no longer updated)
 * Partial support for viewing content in Douban WebView optimized for mobile reading in case of need (no longer updated)
 * Basic use of MD2/3 (UI may not look good during migration)
-* ~~Recommended topic notifications (broken & disabled)~~

 Libraries Used
 --------------